saif-ellafi/foundryvtt-clipboard-image/README.md

 ### Usage

-1. Copy an Image you like
+1. Copy an Image you like from any source
-    1. Right-Click + Copy Image
+    1. Right-Click + Copy Image (keeps original image quality)
-    2. (RECOMMENDED) take an Area Screenshot with Snipping Tool or equivalent software
+    2. Take an Area Screenshot with Snipping Tool or equivalent software (Makes it smaller than source, meaning lighter)
 2. Go to Foundry, focus on the Canvas and Press CTRL+V
 3. If an Image is found in your Clipboard, it will paste the image under your mouse and switch you to the Tiles layer.

+**Note 1:** Images uploaded to a folder called `clipboard_image` by default.
+This can be configured per world in the settings.

-**Note:** If an image is larger than Canvas dimensions, then the image will be shrinked to 1/3 the size of the canvas, while holding image proportions.
+**Note 2:** If an image is larger than Canvas dimensions, then the Tile (not image) will be pasted as 1/3 the size of the canvas, while holding image proportions.

-## DOs and DON'Ts

-### 1

-**AVOID LARGE IMAGES!!!** Pasting Large images with this method will impact Foundry VTT performance!
-Make sure you don't copy large images or better, use Screenshot Taking tools (for example WIN+SHIFT+S opens the Snipping Tool in windows)

-### 2

-Copy-Pasting with this module is just a convenient method to get by in the heat of the moment.
-I recommend, by the end of a session, to convert the copy-pasted images into appropriate uploaded images with FoundryVTT.
-Specially if the copy-pasted images are large or too many.

-### Technichalities

-Image sources are stored in Base64 within the tile properties of the tile, within the world.
-Most screenshot tools and browser image copying should convert to base64 by today's standards.
-If you have any better methods to get this done, pull requests are obviously welcome.
+**Note 3:** Should work with `The Forge` but have not tested!
+Feedback welcome.

 ## Recommended With